Schedule and Location

 Thursday, April 4, 2019: Online course becomes available

 Fees and Registration

 Learn the essentials of woodland ecology and the woodland management techniques necessary to maintain threatened woodland ecosystems.
 Woodlands and savannas once covered vast stretches of the Great Lakes region.
 Today, these ecosystems are threatened by encroaching development, invasive species, and pollution.
 Discuss the principles of woodland ecology underlying restoration practice, learn about sites that represent different stages of restoration, and explore the controversies surrounding management of these systems in an engaging online course.

-- Requirements: Must have access to the internet and provide an email address at registration.
-Must know how to use a web browser and how to send and receive email.
+- Participants must have access to the internet and know how to use a web browser (ex: Chrome, Safari, Internet Explorer)

 - A unique email address for each participant is required at registration.

 - Participants must know how to send and receive email.

 - This class fulfills the Restoration Ecology elective of the Natural Areas Conservation Training (N-ACT) Program.
 (Learn more about N-ACT.)